Nishitbaria/IT-Workshop-Solution/README.md

 <a href="https://github.com/Nishitbaria/IT-Workshop-Solution/blob/main/index.php " > Practicle-2  Write a program to enter TWO numbers and print
 the Swap Numbers using PHP. </a>
+<a href="  https://github.com/Nishitbaria/IT-Workshop-Solution/blob/main/prac3.php"   >     Write a PHP Script to check whether the given
+number is Palindrome or not.                  </a>
+<a href="  "   >                       </a>